-Fuel Gage
+Fuel Gage Standard Cluster

-The fuel gage tells you how much fuel you have remaining, when the ignition is on.
-When the gage first indicates empty you still have a little fuel left, but you should get more fuel as soon as possible.
+The fuel gage tells you about how much fuel you have left, when the ignition is on.
+When the gage first indicates empty, you still have a little fuel left, but you should get more fuel soon.

-A box around the fuel gage symbol on the digital cluster will begin to flash when your tank is 1/8 full or less.
+A box around the gage symbol on the digital cluster will begin to flash when your tank is 1/8 full or less.

-Here are four things some owners ask about.
-None of these indicate a problem with your fuel gage:
+Here are four things that some owners ask about.
+None of these show a problem with your fuel gage:

-- · At the gas station, the gas pump shuts off before the gage reads full. - The fuel tank will take either a little more or a little less fuel to fill up than the gage shows. - The gage moves a little when you turn a corner or speed up. - The gage doesn't go back to empty when you turn off the ignition.
+- · At the gas station, the gas pump shuts off before the gage reads full. - It takes a little more or less fuel to fill up than the gage indicated.
+For example, the gage may have indicated the tank was half full, but it actually took a little more or less than half the tank's capacity to fill the tank. - The gage moves a little when you turn a corner or speed up. - The gage doesn't go back to empty when you turn off the ignition.